rhopatel/rhopatel/README.md

 - ⚡ I graduated in S23 with a double major in Neuroscience and Statistics & Machine Learning at Carnegie Mellon University

-- 📫 Please feel free to reach out at rohanp@andrew.cmu.edu or at www.linkedin.com/in/rhopatel.
+- 📫 Please feel free to reach out at rohanapatel12@gmail.com or at www.linkedin.com/in/rhopatel.
 Thanks!